In these sections, the NetWare server is referred to as the source server and the OES 2015 SP1 server as the target server.

-To stop the service, see OES 11 SP3: Novell DNS/DHCP Services for Linux Administration Guide.
+To stop the service, see OES 2015 SP1: DNS/DHCP Services for Linux Administration Guide.

 Use Java Console to move the source DNS server.
 This task also migrates the primary zones in the tree.

-For information about moving the DNS server, see OES 11 SP3: Novell DNS/DHCP Services for Linux Administration Guide.
+For information about moving the DNS server, see OES 2015 SP1: DNS/DHCP Services for Linux Administration Guide.

 In Java Console, create the DNS server object.
-For more information, see the OES 11 SP3: Novell DNS/DHCP Services for Linux Administration Guide.
+For details, see OES 2015 SP1: DNS/DHCP Services for Linux Administration Guide.

-On the OES 11 server, create a secondary zone and specify the zone master IP address as the IP address of the NetWare server where the primary zone exists.
-After the initial zone transfer, change the zone on the source NetWare server to secondary and make the zone on the target server the primary server.
+On the target server, create a secondary zone and specify the zone master IP address as the IP address of the NetWare server where the primary zone exists.
+After the initial zone transfer, change the zone on the source NetWare server to secondary and make the zone on the target server to be the primary server.

-Migrate primary zones on the OES 11 SP3 server by creating a secondary zone and specifying the zone master IP address as the IP address of the NetWare/OES server where the primary zone exists.
+Migrate primary zones on the target server by creating a secondary zone and specifying the zone master IP address as the IP address of the NetWare/OES server where the primary zone exists.

-Load the DNS servers on the primary and secondary server to initiate the zone transfer.
+Load the DNS servers on primary and secondary server to initiate zone transfer.

 NOTE:This method of migration is limited to migrating the zone data only.